Table

 Distribution

-Indian and Pacific Oceans north to China, east to Hawaii and
+Indian and Pacific Oceans north to China, east to Hawaii and south to Australia.

 Appearance